rdkit-rs/rdkit-rs.github.io/content/_index.md

 rdkit = "*"
 ```

-If you satisfy the requirement below, the following code should just compile!
+If you satisfy the requirements below, the following code should just compile!

 ```rust
 use rdkit::{Properties, ROMol};